Zilliqa/scilla-docs/docs/source/scilla-checker.rst

-The starting point for the analysis is the incoming message that invokes the contract's transition, the outgoing messages and events that may be sent by the contract, and any field being read from the blockchain such as the current blocknumber.
+The starting point for the analysis is the incoming message that invokes the contract's transition, the outgoing messages and events that may be sent by the contract, the contract's account balance, and any field being read from the blockchain such as the current blocknumber.

 Both incoming and outgoing messages contain a field ``_amount`` whose value is the amount of money being transferred between accounts by the